Grown & Flown: Important Legal Documents Every Young Adult Should Have

-For example, did you know that without legal documents in place, a hospital or doctor will not allow you to make important medical decisions for your adult child, even in emergency situations?
-It’s true.
-Imagine receiving a call at 1:00 a.m. from an ER personnel in another state asking for verification of your adult child’s insurance benefits.
+Without legal documents in place, a hospital or doctor will not allow you to make important medical decisions for your adult child, even in emergency situations.
+Imagine receiving a call at 1:00 a.m. from ER personnel in a faraway state asking for verification of your adult child’s insurance benefits.
 The care provider will not share any other information about the adult child’s condition other than the fact that he/she is in the emergency room at a particular hospital.
-Imagine the panic that this parent would feel--sitting and waiting, calling the child’s cell phone over and over, before eventually learning with great relief that the child has just sprained his or her arm.
+Imagine the panic that this parent would feel before eventually learning treatment was sought for non-emergency, non-life-threatening medical issues.
 This happens.
-HIPAA laws protect an adult’s right to medical privacy, but the laws also often prevent our loved ones from gaining valuable information about our medical condition so that important decisions can be made.
+HIPAA laws protect an adult’s right to medical privacy, but the laws may also prevent you from gaining valuable information about medical conditions so that important decisions can be made.

 Banks and other financial institutions also deny access to accounts, even if your young adult becomes incapacitated.

 The truth is that all adults need certain legal documents to help protect their health and finances.
 That’s why Myatt & Bell is making it easier for parents and representatives to protect their loved ones as they become legal adults.

 Here are five legal documents, known as Myatt & Bell’s “Grown and Flown Package,” that should be addressed with young adults when they turn 18:

 We provide our Grown and Flown Package for a flat fee of $500.